 Symptoms of carbon monoxide poisoning include dizziness, sleepiness, nausea, severe headaches and confusion.
 Keep your family safe from this deadly gas by installing a carbon monoxide detector in your home.

 Don’t lose sleep at night over these HVAC issues.
-Call Wood Air Conditioning at 903-285-6550 to schedule your next HVAC appointment.
+Call Wood Air Conditioning & Plumbing at 903-285-6550 to schedule your next HVAC appointment.

 Image provided by Bigstock